eth-protocol-fellows/cohort-three/projects/4337-bundler-rust.md

 ## Motivation

 [**Account abstraction (AA)**](https://medium.com/infinitism/erc-4337-account-abstraction-without-ethereum-protocol-changes-d75c9d94dc4a) is one of the topics that has been in the air for quite a long time in the Ethereum community.
 While there have been several proposals for AA over the past years, most of them required core protocol changes (consensus/execution layer), making them complex and hard to implement alongside other protocol changes (transition to proof of stake, danksharding, PBS ...).
 The latter is one of the main reasons that the most traction today is getting **[EIP-4337: Account Abstraction using alt mempool](https://eips.ethereum.org/EIPS/eip-4337)**.
 EIP-4337 introduces a separate mempool for operations done by AA wallets and a new entity called bundler, which combines users' operations into the standard transaction.
-AA can be implemented and applied using this design without any protocol changes and, in the later stages (The Splurge), integrated more tightly into the protocol.
+AA can be implemented and applied using this design without any protocol changes and, in the later stages ([The Splurge](https://twitter.com/VitalikButerin/status/1588669782471368704)), integrated more tightly into the protocol.

 Similar to client diversity on the consensus and execution layer, diversity and several implementations of bundlers will make the AA world more healthy and secure.
 Some bundler implementations already exist ([JavaScript](https://github.com/eth-infinitism/bundler), [TypeScript](https://github.com/web3well/bls-wallet), [C#](https://github.com/NethermindEth/nethermind/tree/master/src/Nethermind/Nethermind.AccountAbstraction/Bundler), [Python](https://github.com/candidelabs/Candide-bundler-and-paymaster-RPC), [Go](https://github.com/stackup-wallet/stackup-bundler/)), either as standalone programs or as part of the execution clients ([Nethermind](https://github.com/NethermindEth/nethermind/)).
 Still, there is none in Rust, which is becoming one (if not the most) adopted programming language in the Ethereum ecosystem community on the core protocol level.
 Thus the implementation would benefit the **Ethereum/AA ecosystem**.

 ## Project description

-The project goals can be composed into two groups: main and long-term.
+Several goals are defined, one being in the scope of the fellowship duration and others oriented long-term.

-This project's primary and core goals are to implement the complete bundler for EIP-4337 AA as a standalone entity that can work alongside any execution client (with communication taking place over gRPC).
-The main components thus include standardized JSON-RPC API, p2p user operation pool, and core bundling of user operations.
-Therefore, this project aims to implement a bundler in Rust, help with bundler specs currently in the works, and pass the test suite that the **[eth-infinitism](https://github.com/eth-infinitism/)** is developing.
+The primary and core goals are to implement the complete bundler for EIP-4337 AA as a standalone entity that can work alongside any execution client (with communication taking place over JSON-RPC API).
+The main components thus include the bundler's specific JSON-RPC API, p2p user operation pool (mempool), and core bundling of user operations.
+Therefore, the aims of this project are:
+- implement a bundler in Rust
+- contribute to bundler specs
+- pass the bundler spec test suite (developed by **[eth-infinitism](https://github.com/eth-infinitism/)**)

-On the other hand, I will pursue several long-term and more open-ended goals at the end of the fellowship (if some time is left) or after its end.
-One of these goals is to integrate it into the **[Akula](https://akula.app/)** execution client written in Rust, which will probably lead to several adjustments to ensure correct integration in its main codebase.
-Other such plans include support for L2s and other more advanced functions of the AA.
+On the other hand, I will pursue several long-term and more open-ended goals after the fellowship.
+One of these goals is to integrate it into the <del>**[Akula](https://akula.app/)**</del> **[Reth](https://github.com/paradigmxyz/reth/)** execution client written in Rust, which will probably lead to several adjustments to ensure correct integration in its main codebase.
+Other such plans include support for L2s.

 ## Specification